customerio/customerio-android/docs/dev-notes/LINT.md

 customerio-android/sdk/src/main/java/io/customer/sdk/data/model/Fruit.kt:7:5: Enum entry name should be uppercase underscore-separated names like "ENUM_ENTRY" or upper camel-case like "EnumEntry" (cannot be auto-corrected) (enum-entry-name-case)
 ```

 This error message is telling you that on line 7 of the file `sdk/src/main/java/io/customer/sdk/data/model/Fruit.kt`, there is an enum class where the cases are *not* named in the format: `ENUM_ENTRY` or `EnumEntry`.
-Let's say you open the file `EventType` and see this enum class:
+Let's say you open the file `Fruit.kt` and see this enum class:

 ```kotlin
 enum class Fruit {